sus-abuser/api_extender/README.md

 # info
 If you are a scripter and want to add something to the extension, feel free to make a pull request, if the code is fine I will accept it.

+# about pull requests
+When you add something to the library.lua, please add the function to description.txt too!